-This Order mainly aligns with the State Public Health Officer Order of June 11, 2021 and continues to place certain safety requirements on individuals consistent with federal and state rules.
-Further, this Order incorporates by reference the July 26, 2021 Order of the State Public Health Officer, which requires specific transmission prevention measures to be taken by Acute Health Care and Long-Term Care settings, High-Risk Congregate settings, and Other Health Care settings.
-In addition, this Order continues to require that all persons wear face masks while in indoor public settings and businesses, with limited exceptions, as a precautionary measure with this High level of community transmission.
+This Order mainly aligns with the State Public Health Officer Orders of June 11, 2021 and December 13, 2021.
+It continues to place certain safety requirements on individuals consistent with federal and state rules.
+Further, this Order incorporates by reference the July 26, 2021, and December 22, 2021 Order of the State Public Health Officer, which requires specific transmission prevention measures to be taken by Acute Health Care and Long-Term Care settings, High-Risk Congregate settings, and Other Health Care settings.
+In addition, this Order continues to require that all persons, 2 years of age and older, wear face masks while in indoor public settings and businesses, with limited exceptions, as a protective measure with this High level of community transmission.
 On July 28, 2021, the CDC, and the California Department of Public Health each issued new guidance validating the universal indoor masking requirements of this Order.
 The CDC's Interim Public Health Recommendations for Fully Vaccinated People advises that "preliminary evidence suggests that fully vaccinated people who do become infected with the Delta variant can spread the virus to others" and therefore recommends that fully vaccinated people should wear a mask in indoor settings if they are in a [geographic] area where there is Substantial or High rates of COVID-19 community transmission.
-Moreover, the State Public Health Officer recommended universal masking, regardless of vaccination status, in public indoor settings across California.
-The State Public Health Officer explained that universal indoor masking "adds an extra precautionary measure for all to reduce the transmission of COVID-19, especially in communities currently seeing the highest rates of transmission."
+Moreover, on December 13, 2021, the State Public Health Officer required universal masking, irrespective of vaccination status, between December 15, 2021, and January 15, 2022, in public indoor settings throughout California.
+The State Public Health Officer explained that the universal indoor masking requirement "brings an added layer of mitigation as the Omicron variant, a Variant of Concern as labeled by the World Health Organization, is detected across California, the United States, and the world and is likely to spread more easily than the original SARS-CoV-2 virus and the Delta variant.
+Additionally, this new measure brings additional protection to individuals, families, and communities during the holidays when more travel occurs, and time is spent indoors."

-In addition, this Order continues some requirements on businesses and government entities, such as a general requirement to report positive cases in the workplace and in schools, a requirement for signage, and a proof of vaccination or testing negative for COVID-19 requirement to admit people to attend Indoor and Outdoor Mega Events.
+This Order continues some requirements on businesses and government entities, such as a general requirement to report to Public Health positive cases in the workplace and in schools, a requirement for signage, and a proof of vaccination or a recent negative test for COVID-19 requirement for admission into Indoor and Outdoor Mega Events.
 Also, this Order includes best practice recommendations to reduce COVID-19 risk for individuals, businesses, and government entities.

-COVID-19 daily cases and community transmission remain high; on September 28, 2021 alone, Los Angeles County reported 1,147 new cases.
-As of September 21, 2021, and although the test positivity rate and hospitalizations have declined or appear to be stable, Los Angeles County is also reporting a 7-day daily average case rate of 12.9 cases per 100,000 people.
-This indicates a continued and high risk of COVID-19 infection for those who are not or cannot be vaccinated against COVID-19.
-Based upon federal CDC indicators and thresholds, this means that community transmission of COVID-19 within the County of Los Angeles is now High, and highly likely to increase during the coming weeks as we start to move into the Winter months when respiratory viruses, like influenza and SARS-CoV-2, have spread more easily.
+COVID-19 daily cases and community transmission of COVID-19 are at a high level; on December 30, 2021 alone, Los Angeles County reported 20,198 new cases.
+Since Thanksgiving Day, the County's test positivity rate and hospitalizations have steadily increased.
+As of December 27, 2021, Los Angeles County is reporting a 7-day daily average case rate of 109 cases per 100,000 people.
+These statistics indicate a continued and high risk of COVID-19 infection for those who are not or cannot be vaccinated against COVID-19.
+Based upon federal CDC indicators and thresholds, this means that community transmission of COVID-19 within the County of Los Angeles is now High, and highly likely to increase as we are at a time when respiratory viruses, like influenza and SARS-CoV-2, spread more easily.
+Moreover, with the emergence and arrival of the Omicron variant, the risk of rapid community transmission has increased.